Skip to main content

 -1 to 99999999999999999999999999999999

-This property controls when and how the server automatically sets the field value.
+This optional property indicates when and how the server automatically sets the field value.

-Specify only one of these values per field.
+Only one of these values is allowed per field.

-• "none" indicates the server does not automatically set the field's value.
+• "none" indicates that the server does not automatically set the field's value.

-• "incrementOnInsert" indicates the server automatically increments a field’s value each time the server inserts a new record.
+• "incrementOnInsert" indicates that the server automatically increments a field’s value each time the server inserts a new record.
 It applies to fields that are of the type of decimal or one of the integer types, such as "bigint".
 Only one field per table can have this attribute.
 The server returns an error when assigning this attribute to multiple fields.
 The JSON DB API automatically creates the "id" field as an "incrementOnInsert" field.
 If you apply this attribute to another field, it becomes the only automatically incremented field in the table.
 If you want that field to be the primary key, assign "primaryKey": 1 to it.

-• "timestampOnInsert" indicates the server automatically sets a field’s value to the current date and time of an insert.
+• "timestampOnInsert" indicates that the server automatically sets a field’s value to the current date and time of an insert.
 It applies only to fields with a type of "timestamp".

-• "timestampOnUpdate" indicates the server automatically sets a field’s value to the current date and time of an update.
-It applies only to timestamp fields.
+• "timestampOnUpdate" indicates that the server automatically sets a field’s value to the current date and time of an update.
+This setting applies only to timestamp fields.

-• "timestampOnUpdateAndInsert" indicates the server automatically sets a field’s value to the current date and time of an insert and an update.
+• "timestampOnUpdateAndInsert" indicates that the server automatically sets a field’s value to the current date and time of an insert and an update.
 It applies only to fields with a type of "timestamp".

 • "changeId" indicates the server uses the field for optimistic locking.
 The server automatically sets the field's value to the internal transaction number used during the last update of the record.
 This value changes each time the server updates the record.
 A table may only have one change tracking field.
 The field type must be "bigint".